 5 things you need to do in Amsterdam

 - Cycling around the city and down the Amstel has been so much fun.
 You can see so many different things when you’re on a bike.
-Especially because Amsterdam is made for cycling its easy to get around.
+Amsterdam is made for cycling so its easy to get around.
 You can rent a bike for a day for about 20€.
 You might think this is a lot but I promise when the weather is great you see so much more cycling around

 - De Pijip is an area in the south of the city.
 There are great restaurants and cafes.
 Definitely worth a visit.
 You also find a lot of street art like for example the “wake me up when you’re famous” sign.

 - Boat trips are amazing especially when you have your own boat.
 I was lucky to have a friend who had one so cruising around the canals in the city is amazing.
 I also did a canal tour which I enjoyed but Id rather take the bike instead of going on one of the tourist boats.

 - NSDM Wharf is a 15-min ferry ride away from Amsterdam central but so worth visiting.
 The restaurants are amazing but also you should get e reservation if you plan to go on a weekend.
 There are many people with the same plan.
 By the way the ferry is free what makes it easy to get there.

 - Vondelpark, the Rijksmuseum and the Vincent van Gogh museum are all very close to each other what makes it easy to see all of them in just a few hours.
 I feel like you should have a look so you have seen this area but don’t waste to much time here.
 It’s pretty but there are way to many people so I didn’t really enjoy going there.